Alexanders101/SPANet/docs/TTBar.md

 ```

 ### Training
-You can train a new SPANet on the ttbar dataset by running the following command.
+You can train a new SPANet on the ttbar dataset by running `train.py`.
 Specifying `NUM_GPUS` will determine how many parallel GPUs the training process
 will use during training.
-If you are using docker make sure you run with
-`--gpus all`.
-You can set `NUM_GPUS` to be 0 to disable GPU training and only
+You can set `NUM_GPUS` to be 0 to disable GPU training
-use the CPU.
-Make sure to run it until at least one epoch has
+and only use the CPU.
+Make sure to continue the training until at least one
-finished so that it creates a checkpoint file.
+epoch has finished so that it creates a checkpoint file.
+Note that when using the full dataset,
+a complete training run takes roughly 4 hours on a single GPU.

 ```
 # Example Dataset